kalidasmuthusamy/rails-api-response-builder/README.md

 #### Response Status - Failure / Success

 Response Object contains a key named `status`.
-It will have only any one of
+It will have only any one of following types
   * failure
   * success